henrysky/astroNN/docs/source/tools_lamost.rst

 .. autofunction::  astroNN.lamost.wavelength_solution

-You can retrieve APOGEE spectra wavelength solution by
+You can retrieve LAMOST spectra wavelength solution by

 .. code:: python